E14 – COVID-19 Procedures

 - Physical distancing based on public health requirements

-- Wearing an approved face mask while on campus in all indoor spaces
+- Wearing an approved face mask while on campus in all indoor spaces and outdoor spaces (if working or meeting with more than 1 person)

 - Not exceeding occupancy assessment limits for classrooms, labs, office and common spaces